The Parable of the Talents might seem confusing at first, but it contains poignant life lessons for every Christian.

 You may also like:

-If you’re interested in the parables, you might like The Parables of Jesus Explained or these other articles and printables:
+If you enjoyed this Parable of the Talents lesson, you might like The Parables of Jesus Explained or these other articles and printables:

 - 6 Lessons from a Mustard Seed